Chuo-ku Tourism Association Official Blog

 Hamatyougasi 013.JPG

-Beyond that, there is a bridge connecting with Nihonbashi Junior High School.
+Beyond that, there is a bridge that connects with Nihonbashi Junior High School.

 Hamatyougasi 016.JPG

-Right below you can see the Emperor Showa's "Mirinko Monument".
+You can see the Emperor Showa's "Gorinko Memorial Monument" below.

 Hamatyougasi 015.JPG